AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Instrumenting the Component for the Properties Rail {#properties-rail-component}

-You also need to define at the component level, which model the component will use.
+You also need to define at the component level, which model the component should use.

 1. Open CRXDE Lite.